SuperChrim/SuperChrim/Th19StoryBalance/ReadMe.txt

  - Boss attacks have increased health and time.
  - Overall boss difficulty is increased.
  - Final boss attacks have a unique death.
 (Just for some visual difference)
- - Unused attack animation are added for Hisami and Zanmu bosses

-IMPORTANT!
-Make sure this patch is listed after Th19Balance in your patch .js config file.
-Else, the Th19Balance files will not be overwritten by Th19StoryBalance.